Frequently asked questions

-Please see my rate sheet page on the menu.
+Please see my pricing page on the menu.

-I am located in Toronto and offer surveys within the Greater Toronto Area with no extra travel charge.
-The exception to this policy is a small travel charge to the Toronto Island yacht clubs and marinas.
+I am located in Toronto and offer surveys within the Greater Toronto Area and beyond.
+I also offer surveys at the Toronto Island yacht clubs and marinas.

-If you are outside of the Greater Toronto Area, a per km charge is added to the fee.
+A per km travel charge is added to the fee on surveys.
 Please see rate sheet on menu for more detail.

 Chris brings decades of hands-on practical experience in the marine services field to his survey work.
+The Society of Accredited Marine Surveyors SAMS® has recognized this experience in giving Chris the SAMS®- SA designation.
 This experience combined with ongoing education and research makes Chris the right choice for a thorough competent survey.

 Please ensure the boat is ready for survey.
 It should be reasonably clear so that lockers and hatches can be accessed for internal inspection.
 The bilge should be reasonably clean.
 Any keys required for lockers must be supplied or their location supplied.
 Mast locations should be made known, and / or tagged, for sailboats that have the mast removed.